spyder-ide/spyder-docs/doc/emergency-cpr.rst

 Advanced tricks
 ===============

-If none of the above solves the problem, you can try starting Spyder directly from its Python source files which may either get it running, or at least provide very useful information to help debug the problem further.
+If none of the above solves the problem, you can try starting Spyder directly from its Python source files which may either get it running, or at least provide useful information to help debug the issue further.

-The technique essentially consists on starting Spyder from your terminal (or Anaconda prompt on Windows) by manually running the Spyder startup routine, :guilabel:`start.py`, with a known good Python interpreter, and observing the results.
+The technique consists of starting Spyder from your terminal (or Anaconda prompt on Windows) by manually running the Spyder startup routine ( :guilabel:`start.py` ) with a known good Python interpreter, and observing the results.

 To do so, you'll need to:

 #.
-Find the path to the Spyder app directory from the command line.
+Find the path to the Spyder :file:`app` directory from the command line.
    For this, run:

    .. code-block:: bash

       python3 -c 'import sysconfig; print(sysconfig.get_paths()["purelib"])'

 #.
-Go to the output path of this command from your command line:
+Go to the output path of the above command on your command line:

    .. code-block:: bash